plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 - Validate missing information (missing confidence level, missing estimation)
 - Provide total capacity for reference
 - Provide total effort for reference
-- Compute list of involved team membmers (for the filters)
+- Compute list of involved team members (for the filters)

 I want to have these business rules realized in an interactor as well.

 &#8680; Even with my preference for pragmatic decisions this logic doesn't fit nicely into any existing interactor without violating SRP.
 So let me create a new one.

 <img src="{{ site.url }}/assets/clean-architecture/BacklogInteractor.png" class="dynimg"/>